Connect with others who understand.

 • Myosin inhibitors

 These medications can help relax your heart muscle.
 They can also help improve blood flow both to and from the heart.
 If your heart is beating too fast or if its rhythm is off, there are medications to help with those issues, too.
-Finally, your doctor may also tell you to avoid certain medications, depending on how your heart is working and what symptoms you’re experiencing.
+Your doctor may also tell you to avoid certain medications, depending on how your heart is working and what symptoms you’re experiencing.

 2. Watch Your Diet and Quit Smoking, if You Smoke